Skip to content

 Dispatching Requests & Responses

-This section explores the means by which applications may leverage Hyperbridge to dispatch cross-chain message.
-It's important to understand that in Hyperbridge paralance, there are 3 different kinds of cross-chain messages.
+This section explores the means by which applications may leverage Hyperbridge to dispatch cross-chain messages.
+It's important to understand that in Hyperbridge protocol, there are 3 different kinds of cross-chain messages.
 We'll explore each of them Below.

 A POST request is simply a cross-chain message to be executed by some IIsmpModule on a destination.
 It's important to understand that EOAs should not dispatch POST requests directly, instead an application must be responsible for the dispatch.
 This way if the request delivery or execution fails on the destination, modules can "catch" this failure similar to the try/catch pattern and handle the failure case in the onPostRequestTimeout callback.